 Plaintiffs argued that (1) the “extreme partisan gerrymandering” of the maps “violates Sections 1, 2, 3, and 6 of the Kentucky Constitution by arbitrarily denying the citizens of the Commonwealth the rights to a free and equal election, free expression, and free association;” and (2) that the “mapmakers[] violat[ed]. . .Section 33 of the Kentucky Constitution by excessively and unnecessarily splitting counties into multiple districts without a legitimate purpose, and impermissibly attaching portions of split counties to others more times than is necessary to achieve districts of roughly equal size.”
 Because the election cycle was underway by the time the case was brought, the state court determined that a temporary injunction would harm election officials in their ability to hold the forthcoming election and that there was not a sufficient showing of harm to justify interfering with the use of the plan for the 2022 election.

 Just days after the 2022 midterm election, the Kentucky lower state court delivered its ruling.
 While it found that the plan was a partisan gerrymander, it determined it did not violate the Kentucky Constitution.
 It acknowledged that “[t]he Kentucky Constitution, like most state constitutions, is much more specific than the United States Constitution.”
-“Also, as recognized by the North Carolina Supreme Court, on the state level, it is easier to craft a set of criteria to evaluate an alleged partisan gerrymander than it is on the federal level.”
-However, the court determined that the free and equal clause found in the Kentucky Constitution “does not prohibit partisan gerrymandering because Section 6 has nothing to do with state or Congressional apportionment The court accepts that other states have used these types of provisions to strike down plans as partisan gerrymanders, and that the plan adopted by Kentucky is indeed a partisan gerrymander, but “declines to address the validity or applicability of other states’ partisan gerrymandering decisions in this action because. . . . . . the Kentucky Constitution does not prohibit partisan gerrymandering because it does not apply to apportionment, but rather to interferences with the vote-placement and vote-counting process.”
+The court continued, “[a]lso, as recognized by the North Carolina Supreme Court, on the state level, it is easier to craft a set of criteria to evaluate an alleged partisan gerrymander than it is on the federal level.”
+However, the court determined that the free and equal clause found in the Kentucky Constitution “does not prohibit partisan gerrymandering because Section 6 has nothing to do with state or Congressional apportionment.”
+The court accepts that other states have used these types of provisions to strike down plans as partisan gerrymanders, and that the plan adopted by Kentucky is indeed a partisan gerrymander, but “declines to address the validity or applicability of other states’ partisan gerrymandering decisions in this action because. . . the Kentucky Constitution does not prohibit partisan gerrymandering because it does not apply to apportionment, but rather to interferences with the vote-placement and vote-counting process.”
 Plaintiffs retain the option to appeal this decision to the Kentucky Supreme Court.

 New Mexico

 The 2020 cycle in New Mexico was under party control of the Democrats.
 The state established an advisory commission recently, but plans submitted by the commission can be amended by the legislature.
 The commission adopted three maps, two of which were consistent with traditional redistricting principles and a third which was adopted to “maintain the status quo.”
-Six of seven commission members submitted one of the submitted maps. legislature adopted none of the commission’s maps.
+Six of seven commission members submitted one of the submitted maps.
+The legislature adopted none of the commission’s maps.
 It amended one of the plans, which became referred to as the “People’s Map.”
 In a signing statement, the New Mexico Governor said, “[i]t is my duty to ratify the will of the majority here, which I believe has established a reasonable baseline for competitive federal elections, in which no one party or candidate may claim any undue advantage.”

 The Republican Party of New Mexico objected to the new map and challenged it in state court.
 Plaintiffs in Republican Party of Nex Mexico v.
 Oliver filed a complaint alleging that: